Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Background and Related Work

 \section{Background and Related Work}

 \myparagraph{Grok} xAI released Grok-1, a 314-billion-parameter model, in November 2023 \cite{xai2023announcinggrok}.
-The current version (Grok-4), as of the time of this study, is an estimated 1.7-trillion-parameter model that has reasoning and multimodal capabilities, significantly advancing its information retrieval, analysis, and generation.
-In early August 2025 (the beginning of data collection of this study), xAI made Grok-4 available to all users on X, but unpaid X users were subject to more restrictive usage limits than paid users (exact limits on usage were not disclosed) \cite{wright2025free}.
+The current version (Grok-4), as of the time of this study incorporates reasoning and multimodal capabilities, significantly advancing its information retrieval, analysis, and generation.
+In early August 2025 (the beginning of data collection of this study), xAI made the ``@grok'' feature available to all users on X, but unpaid X users were subject to more restrictive usage limits than paid users (exact limits on usage were not disclosed) \cite{wright2025free}.
 Users can request a text reply from Grok by mentioning ``@grok'' in a post, or request an explanation by clicking the button on the top right of a post (which opens a chat interface on the user's screen).
-With paid subscriptions, users may use Grok to generate images or videos via the tool Grok-Imagine \cite{bellan2025imagine}.
 In this work, we focus solely on the public interactions with Grok in which the model replies to @grok mentions.
-Previous studies examining these interactions have analyzed Grok's effectiveness in fact-checking information~\cite{Renault2026} and its use in correcting misinformation while avoiding personal attacks~\cite{caramancion2026using}, roles that, as we show in Section~\ref{sec:results-use-and-roles}, are often played by Grok on X (\textit{Truth Arbiter} and \textit{Advocate}).
+Previous studies examining these interactions have analyzed Grok's effectiveness in fact-checking information~\cite{Renault2026} and its use in correcting misinformation while avoiding personal attacks~\cite{caramancion2026using}, tasks that, as we show in Section~\ref{sec:results-use-and-roles}, are often reflected in the roles played by Grok on X (\textit{Truth Arbiter} and \textit{Advocate}).